You Are Not Alone

 Breastfeeding Older Babies & Beyond

 The Breastfeeding Network (BfN) aims to be an independent source of support and information for breastfeeding women and others.
+They offer a telephone helpline, face to face support via social groups across the country, and messenger support via local groups, all with BfN trained helpers/supporters.

 Providing mother to mother and parent to parent breastfeeding support at meet-ups across Great Britain.
 Their trained breastfeeding counsellors work as volunteers to provide a network of support options including local calls, a national Helpline, emails and social media.

 The UK's first independent milk bank, providing equitable access to donor milk for premature and sick babies, while supporting more mothers to donate milk.
-Scroll down this page to read more about the Hearts Milk Bank and its umbrella, The Human Milk Foundation.

 For anyone worried about whether or not they can take certain medicines whilst breastfeeding.
 The reality may differ from what it says on the packaging.